School and Ranking Information

 - The on-campus media lab is open 24 hours a day, 7 days a week and provides students with access to audio and visual equipment and facilities

-- Among 2011 graduates, Communication and Media Studies was ranked as the most popular major, comprising 11% of the student population
+- Among 2019 graduates, Communication, Journalism, and Related Programs was ranked as the most popular majors, comprising 17.71% of the student population

 At University of North Carolina - Chapel Hill, students have the opportunity to pursue a Bachelor of Arts in Communication Studies with a concentration in media technology studies and production.
 This program is composed of a curriculum that develops students' ability to produce audio and visual media through various outlets, including animation and motion graphics, interactive and new media, and audio production.
 Along with practical experience through an internship, students also gain career preparation through the development of a professional portfolio showcasing their work.